-Take the Kruzof Explorer and traverse waters inaccessible to others and take you closer to remote Alaska.
-Relax in spacious dining area with panoramic windows and take in the awe inspiring landscapes.
-Experience complete immersion in the wild lands and waterways of Alaska on this exciting 10-day itinerary!
-Visit small villages to experience our rich local culture as well as remote locations where you’ll kayak near icebergs and hike through rainforests
+Board the Kruzof Explorer and traverse waters inaccessible to others and venture closer to remote Alaska.
+Relax in spacious dining areas with panoramic windows and take in the awe inspiring landscapes.
+Experience complete immersion in the wild lands and waterways of Alaska on this exciting 10-day itinerary.
+Visit small villages to experience the rich local culture, as well as remote locations where you’ll kayak near icebergs and hike through rainforests.

 Keep an eye out for bears, wolves, moose, whales, and more

 Navigate the remote west coast of Chichagof Island